Kirael12/cardano-node-audit/README.md

 - key services running
 - Firewalling rules extract

-Pre-Requisites :
+# Pre-Requisites :

 Cardano Node setup with Coincashew Guide : https://www.coincashew.com/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node)

 # How to use

-The script must be ran with sudo an -E flag
+The script must be ran with sudo an -E flag (to include env variables)

 ```shell
 sudo -E ./audit-coincashew.sh